-vanPlestik is a young company on a mission: creating beautiful circular products, raising awareness of the plastic problem and saving as much plastic as possible from incineration. vanPlestik has developed and built a 3D printer that uses plastic waste as a raw material.
-Using these printers, they are able to locally recycle plastic into unique and valuable objects such as chairs, tables and plant pots.
+vanPlestik is a design studio and sustainable production company.
+We focus on recycling plastic waste that is difficult to process using traditional production methods.
+In order to recycle this plastic waste, we designed and built our own 3D-printers that use plastic waste as a raw material.
+Using these printers, we are able to locally recycle plastic into unique and valuable objects such as chairs, tables and lamps.

 Mission and vision

 Eventually we want to spread the impact we make locally to a worldwide level.
-Plastic often ends up in nature because there is a lack of local recycling facilities in many places.
+The lack of recycling facilities in many places causes plastic to end up in nature.
 With our cost effective 3D printers, we can offer a local solution to the plastic problem.
 This gives new companies the opportunity to also create valuable objects and prevent plastic from ending up in nature at the same time.

 Would you like to know more about our approach, or do you want to help us to achieve our mission?

-Nout is a designer, marketeer and plastic expert all in one.
+Nout is a designer, marketeer and plastic expert, and he likes to add some more jobs to that list.
 He is a real team player and loves to share the story of vanPlestik with anyone who wants to hear it.

 Business Operations & Strategy